Practical Info of Summer Clash 2022

-This page contains all the practical information that might help you to plan for the workshop.
-There is information about travel possibilities to and from Turku, around the city, and about accommodation options you have.
+This page contains practical information which will help you plan for the workshop.
+There is information about travel possibilities to and from Helsinki, around the city, and the accommodation options you have.
 The “Training and Rest” sections contain information to help you plan your schedule.
 We will also keep our COVID-19 plan updated to make sure that you can make an informed decision.

 In case you have any questions about any practical side of the workshop you can contact the organising team at email@example.com.
 If you have any further tips or want to point out missing information, let us know.

-When travelling in Turku, you can rent a city bike or take a bus – or explore the city on foot.
+When travelling in Helsinki, you can rent a city bike or take a bus, tram or train – or explore the city on foot.
 Intercity travel can be done by ferry, plane, bus or train.
-See further information at Visit Turku Website.
+See further information at My Helsinki Website or Visit Finland Helsinki Website.
+Google Maps and Helsinki Region Transportation Services have reliable maps that you can easily use to help you navigate most forms of transportation.

-Turku city bikes (called “fölläri”) are the first way to have a bike available.
-You can find more information about them at the city bike website: Föli City Bikes.
-The concept is that they are parked around the city in specific places where you can pick them up when needed, and return them to those places inside half an hour.
-The monthly pass costs just 6 euros.
+Helsinki city bikes can be an easy way to have a bike readily available.
+You can find more information about them at the city bike website: Helsinki City Bikes.
+The concept is that they are parked around the city in specific bike hire stands where you can pick them up when needed, and return them to a similar stand inside half an hour.
+The weekly pass for the city bikes costs 10 euros.

 It is also possible to take your own bike with you on most ships, and in some trains and buses.
 You must pre-book a bike spot for every company you travel with, and it will cost extra, but then you have your own trusty bike with you.

-If you prefer to take buses, there is an option to get a Travel ticket for 14 days.
-This ticket costs 33 euros and allows you to travel in the city area as much as you want during the two weeks.
+If you prefer to travel by other local transportation, there is an option to buy a Travel ticket for up to 13 days.
+This is valid to be used in buses, subways, trams and train.
+This ticket costs 56 euros and allows you to travel around the centre of the city as much as you want during the two weeks.

 You are also welcomed to find your own accommodation from other places.
 As an example Booking.com, Couch-surfing and AirBnB are good options to look for different accommodation options.
 If you need something specific, we are also happy to help you search for one.